About the Book

 Teaching a Course or Module on Household Finances?

 Instructors!
-Click the links below for single chapter PDFs, chapter summaries, media for your slides, and R scripts to reproduce the analyses.
+Click the links below for single chapter PDFs, chapter summaries, and media for your slides.

 Chapter 1: Introduction.
 An overview to the book and the societal choices it suggests.
 Visit the chapter page.
 Download the introduction chapter PDF here.